 If you do get a Day Pass, we suggest not scratching off the date until you are sure you will need it at the hike.
-If there is no need to use it that day (say, you ended up carpooling with someone else who had a pass), you can save it for use on a different date.
-However, if you will need for your vehicle, make sure you you scratch off the month and day of your hike and hang it on your rear view mirror (facing forward) for best visibility.
+If there is no need to use it that day (say, you end up not going to your hike because of bad weather), you can save it for use on a different date.
+However, if you will need it for your vehicle, then make sure you you scratch off the month and day of your hike and hang it on your rear view mirror (facing forward) for best visibility.
 The pass is good until 10 a.m. the morning after it is used.

 If you get an Annual Pass and need a pass for a second vehicle, you can get an additional annual pass for an additional $5 by asking for a “Second Vehicle Annual Pass” at the same time you purchase your primary annual pass.
 That’s a total of $35 for two annual passes for your two vehicles.
 Note, that unlike the Day Pass, your Annual Pass will be hole punched at the time of purchase to indicate the expiration month of the following year.
 And, just as well, remember to hang it on your rear view mirror (facing forward) for best visibility.